 It isn’t just democracy that’s been subverted here.
 Religion (Buddhism, in this case) is used for very unholy purposes.
 The Supreme Patriarch is aligned with the corrupt government, reminding us of the dangers of a religious state.
 A monk called Venerable Sopach (pictured below) refuses to abide and instead sides with the people.
 He’s the true expression of altruism and care for the poor.
 Yet the “monk police” threaten to defrock him, and he’s eventually evicted from the pagoda where he dwells.
 His offences: “illegally attending court” and fostering demonstrations.
 “A Pagoda is not a place for protest”, he’s told.

 A female activist called Vanny Tep is the other protagonist.
 She eventually travels to the US in order to speak at the World Bank and to meet Hillary Clinton and Christine Lagarde.
 A major achievement, of course.
 Yet I’m not convinced that talking to these two lovely ladies is necessarily a victory against capitalism.

 The resilience of Baung Kak protesters is remarkable, but their cause eventually gets diluted into a much bigger effort for democracy, as 100,000 garment factory workers go on strike and the country takes to the streets in order to protest against Hun Sen’s rigged elections.
 They are joined by the opposition leader, and together they finally reach an agreement with the government.
 It didn’t last long.
 Just last November, just after the film was completed and premiered in Europe, Cambodia’s top court dissolved the country’s opposition, in what’s clearly yet another major blow to the country’s (travesty of) democracy.
 Hun Sen is still the country’s Prime Minister to this date.

 A Cambodian Spring was out in cinemas across the UK on Friday, May 17th.
-It’s available on Monday, August 13th.
+Available on BFI Player from Friday, January 25th.